gericke98/exponential/readme.md

 ## 👨‍💻 About Me

 I build at the intersection of AI, entrepreneurship, and product design — driven by the desire to solve real problems with speed and impact.
-I first turned to software to scale myself beyond time constraints, and quickly realized it's the most powerful multiplier a builder can have.
+I first turned to software to scale my productivity beyond time constraints, and quickly realized it's the most powerful multiplier a builder can have.

-As AI reshapes the world, I've focused on becoming a truly hybrid profile: someone who can spot opportunities, build solutions, and communicate their value — believing the best builders of this era will speak both machine and human.
+As AI reshapes the world, I've focused on becoming a truly hybrid profile: someone who can spot opportunities, build solutions, and communicate their value.
+I believe the best builders of this era will speak both machine and human.

 ### 🏆 Main Achievements